Football in the United Arab Emirates: Club

 The leading UAE club sides compete in the annual AFC Champions League.
 Al-Ain became the sole UAE team to win the competition in the 2002-03 season, defeating Thailand's BEC Tero Sasana 2–1 on aggregate in a two legged final.
 The club reached the final again in 2005 but lost to the Saudi club Al Ittihad.
 Ten years later in 2015, Al Ahli would become the second UAE club to reach the final only to lose 0–1 on aggregate to Guangzhou Evergrande, a year later Al Ain will reach the final for the third time in 2016 only to lose to Jeonbuk 2–3 on aggregate.

 The GCC Champions League, a tournament for the leading Arab clubs from states on the Arabian Gulf, has been won by UAE clubs on eight occasions - Al Shabab in 1992, 2011 and 2015, Al Ain in 2001, Al Jazira in 2007 and Al Wasl in 2010, Baniyas in 2013 and Al Nasr in 2014.

 Overseas investment

 In August 2008 the Abu Dhabi United Group purchased the English Premier League club Manchester City, installing Mansour bin Zayed Al Nahyan as owner and Khaldoon Al Mubarak as chairman.
 With the wealth of the ruling family of the Emirate of Abu Dhabi behind them the club became effectively the richest in the world.

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: